Are women and girls most affected by climate change?

 Their traditional, cultural roles within families mean they often act as stewards of natural and household resources.
 Every day, billions of women around the world make decisions that influence the environment, whether it’s as cooks for their families (choosing food and fuel), as farmers (influencing soil carbon emissions), or as consumers (making purchasing decisions).5

 These cultural roles position women well to contribute to new strategies for climate-resilient, sustainable livelihoods.

-Meanwhile, at the country level, research shows women are powerful agents of change in the fight against climate change: gender-equal representation has led to policy-making with better outcomes for the environment.6 Despite this, many national adaptation plans have mostly excluded women.
+Meanwhile, at the country level, research shows women are powerful agents of change in the fight against climate change: gender-equal representation has led to policy-making with better outcomes for the environment.6 Despite this, the poorest women and girls continue to be excluded from processes to develop national adaptation plans and reduce countries' emissions.

 What ActionAid is doing to support women and girls' climate resilience